BranchMetrics/web-branch-deep-linking-attribution/docs/2_branch.md

 ### &#39;SMSLink&#39;(metadata, callback)

-Uses the already created link that is stored in `sessionStorage`, or creates a link if one has not been created, then registers a click event with the `channel` prefilled with `'sms'` and sends an SMS message to the provided `phone` parameter. **Supports international SMS**.
+Uses the previously created link stored in `sessionStorage` or creates a link if one has not been created, then registers a click event with the `channel` pre-filled with `'sms'` and sends an SMS message to the provided `phone` parameter. **Supports international SMS**.

 #### Usage